Thermodynamics of bosonic systems in adS spacetime: Thermodynamics of bosonic systems

 $\mathcal{D}^{\texttt{mode}}(L\epsilon)\,\ln\left[1-\exp\left(-\frac{\epsilon}{T}\right)\right]/L^{D-2}$ is a bounded continuous function on $\epsilon$, the Riemann sum is approximated by a Riemann integral,

 and an asymptotic expression for $\ln Z^{\texttt{mode}}$ is obtained:

-Eq.~(\ref{Z-general}) can be seen as an analogous Thomas-Fermi approximation in the adS bosonic systems.
+Equation~(\ref{Z-general}) can be seen as an analogous Thomas-Fermi approximation in the AdS bosonic systems.

 It is also relevant to consider not only the thermodynamic limit, but also how this limit is approached.
-Hence, in the present work, we define a quasi-thermodynamic limit \cite{Maslov} as
+Hence, in the present work, we define a quasithermodynamic limit~\cite{Maslov} as

-This limit is specially relevant in the present work.
-Unlike the usual Thermodynamics in a Minkowski cavity (where the thermodynamic limit can be associated to the cavity radius going to infinity), the finiteness of the adS radius is naturally compatible with the quasi-thermodynamic limit.
+This limit is particularly relevant in the present work.
+Unlike the usual thermodynamics in a Minkowski cavity (where the thermodynamic limit can be associated to the cavity radius going to infinity), the finiteness of the AdS radius is naturally compatible with the quasithermodynamic limit.

 It is convenient to rewrite the partition function~(\ref{partion_function_ads}) in terms of the ``reduced energy'' $K_{j}^{\texttt{mode}} \equiv L\epsilon_{j}^{\texttt{mode}}$ as

 The elements of set $\{K_{j}^{\texttt{mode}}\}$ are integers that do not depend on $L$ or $T$, obtained in a straightforward way from Eq.~(\ref{general-spectra}).
 We conclude that the partition function $Z^{\texttt{mode}}$ depends on $L$ and $T$ as